Image

 Adjunct Instructor

-Author, teacher, Wall Street professional – Peter Marber has been a thought leader and pioneering investor in the global markets since the late 1980s.
-An award-winning money manager for some of the world’s largest institutions including Loomis Sayles and HSBC, Marber currently is the Chief Investment Officer for emerging markets at Aperture Investors in New York.
-He has taught at Columbia, Johns Hopkins, Harvard, NYU and has lectured at dozens of international conferences.
-A market commentator for CNN, the Financial Times, CNBC, Barron’s, Reuters, Bloomberg, and the Wall Street Journal, Dr. Marber has also published six books.
+Peter Marber has been a thought leader and pioneering investor in the global markets since the late 1980s.
+An award-winning money manager for some of the world’s largest institutions including Loomis Sayles and HSBC, Marber is the chief investment officer for emerging markets at Aperture Investors in New York.
+In addition to Johns Hopkins Carey Business School, he has taught at Columbia University, Harvard University, and New York University, and has lectured at dozens of international conferences.
+A market commentator for CNN, the Financial Times, CNBC, Barron's, Reuters, Bloomberg, and The Wall Street Journal, Marber has also published six books.

 Education